Select Domain window

 To show the list of domains specified in your Active Directory, select Active Directory.
-Network Inventory will enumerate computers registered in the Active Directory.
-As long as the information in the Active Directory is accurate, Network Inventory will also discover computers that are switched off or disconnected at the time of the device discovery.
+Alloy Discovery will enumerate computers registered in the Active Directory.
+As long as the information in the Active Directory is accurate, Alloy Discovery will also discover computers that are switched off or disconnected at the time of the device discovery.

 To show the list of domains and workgroups currently available on your network, select Network Browser.
-Network Inventory will query the physical network and discover computers that respond to network requests.
+Alloy Discovery will query the physical network and discover computers that respond to network requests.
 The prerequisites for the Network Browser option are the following:

 - The WS-Discovery (Web Services Dynamic Discovery) protocol must be enabled on computers you want to discover and also on the computer hosting your Inventory Server.